julzaza/wildwitchherbs/_pages/herbal-remedies-for-anxiety-and-emotional-stability-guide.md

 ## ✦ The Herbs You’ll Work With

-This guide focuses on herbs traditionally used to calm the nervous system.
+This guide focuses on calming herbs traditionally used in **herbal remedies for anxiety**, combined into simple blends that support the nervous system.

 They are chosen based on how anxiety actually shows up in the body:
 - physical tension